Konzui/Quixel-Portal/DEVELOPER_GUIDE.md

 **What it does**:
 - Registers Blender operators (UI buttons/commands)
-- Adds button to Blender's topbar
+- Starts socket listener for Quixel Bridge communication
-- Starts background timers (request watcher, heartbeat)
+- Starts background timer to check for pending imports
 - Loads custom icons

 **Key functions**: